acj/MarketBot/README.md

 ### Contributing

 The inputs and outputs for MarketBot are extensible and easy to use.
 If you develop a new one, please send me a pull request.

+To add a new input, implement a `Watcher` subclass.

+To add a new output, implement a `Notifier` subclass.

 ### Acknowledgements